christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "On the Origins of Christianity: Aži Dahāka as the Proto-Christ"
+title: "On the Origins of Christianity: The Scythian Dracaena as the Proto-Christ"
 date: 2024-08-13
 category: books
 ---

-# On the Origins of Christianity: Aži Dahāka as the Proto-Christ
+# On the Origins of Christianity: The Scythian Dracaena as the Proto-Christ

 **By Ralph Perrier**